sabrina-mattuzzi/dncs-lab/README.md

 ## Vagrantfile

-I modified the Vagrantfile, changing the 'path' on each device.
+I modified the Vagrantfile, changing the `path` on each device.